A Smooth Primal-Dual Optimization Framework for Nonsmooth Composite Convex Minimization: A comparison between our results and existing methods

+In summary, this paper has tried to overcome several issues we have mentioned above in recent primal-dual methods.
+Let us high-light the following characterizations.

 \paragraph{Problem structure assumptions} Our approach requires the convexity and the existence of primal and dual solutions of \eqref{eq:primal_cvx}.
+In the unconstrained setting \eqref{eq:primal_cvx}, we require $g$ to be Lipschitz continuous, which is often the case in practice.
 We argue that such assumptions are mild for \eqref{eq:primal_cvx} and \eqref{eq:dual_cvx} and can be verified a priori.
-We emphasize that existing primal-dual methods including decomposition \cite{Shefi2014}, spitting, and alternating direction methods require other structure assumptions on either $f$, such as Lipschitz gradient, strong convexity, error bound conditions, or the boundedness of both the primal and dual feasible sets, which may not be satisfied for \eqref{eq:primal_cvx} \cite{Davis2014, Davis2014a,Davis2014b,Chambolle2011,Ouyang2013,Ouyang2014}.
+We emphasize that existing primal-dual methods in \cite{Chambolle2011,Davis2014a,Davis2014, Davis2014b,Ouyang2013,Ouyang2014,Shefi2014} require other structure assumptions on either $f$, such as Lipschitz gradient, strong convexity, error bound conditions, or the boundedness of both the primal and dual feasible sets, which may not be satisfied for \eqref{eq:primal_cvx}, and especially for \eqref{eq:constr_cvx} \cite{Chambolle2011,Davis2014a,Davis2014,Davis2014b,Ouyang2013,Ouyang2014}.

-\paragraph{Convergence characterization} We characterize the $\mathcal{O}(1/k)$-convergence rate of the objective residual $P(\xb^k) - P^{\star}$ for \eqref{eq:primal_cvx} without any smoothness or strong convexity-type assumption on $f$ or $g$.
-According to \cite{Nesterov2005c}, this convergence is optimal for the class of nonsmooth convex problems \eqref{eq:primal_cvx}.
-Our convergence rate does not depend on the smoothness parameter $\gamma$ as in \cite{Beck2012a,Nesterov2005c}, but still requires the boundedness of $\partial{g}(\cdot)$.
-Unfortunately, we do now have the convergence of the iterates.

-For the constrained setting \eqref{eq:constr_cvx}, we can characterize the $\mathcal{O}(1/k)$-convergence rate on both the primal objective residual $f(\xb^k) - f^{\star}$ and the feasibility gap $\Vert\Ab\xb^k - \cb\Vert$ separately.
-We note that this rate has been often achieved via a Lipschitz gradient assumption on $f$ as seen in \cite{Davis2014, Davis2014a,Davis2014b,Chambolle2011,Ouyang2013,Ouyang2014}.
-Otherwise, without additional assumptions, we can obtain such a rate only in joint primal-dual variables $(\xb^k, \yb^k)$ as in \cite{Chambolle2011,He2012a,He2012}.
-For multiple objective terms, \cite{deng2013parallel} considered different types of parallel-ADMM algorithms, but the convergence characterization at the end is $o(1/\sqrt{k})$ on the feasibility.

-Specifically, we develop two different types of algorithms, one with a weighted averaging scheme and without any averaging at all in the primal space.
-In addition, our bounds on \eqref{eq:constr_cvx} only depend on the distance between the initial points and an optimal solution instead of both the primal and the dual prox-diameters as in \cite{Chambolle2011,He2012a,He2012}, which are applicable to problems with unbounded domain.